-Buoyed by a stellar cast that includes Brad Oscar fresh from “The Producers” on Broadway, Arena Stage grabs the pennant with an enormously engaging production of “Damn Yankees."
+Buoyed by a stellar cast that includes Brad Oscar fresh from “The Producers” on Broadway, Arena Stage grabs the pennant with an enormously engaging production of “Damn Yankees.”
+‘Tis the season for revivals with D.C. themes.
 Following Arena’s riotous production of “Born Yesterday” in October, a.d.
-Molly Smith has staged a classy version of the Adler & Ross baseball tuner that stresses lively choreography, eye-popping costumes and oh-so-villainous fiends.
+Molly Smith has staged a classy version of the Adler & Ross baseball tuner on the theater’s four-sided Fichandler stage that stresses lively choreography, eye-popping costumes and oh-so-villainous fiends.